What to Expect When Living in France

 It's natural to have hopes and expectations when you make the move to France.
 You've likely been dreaming and planning for months, even years.
 But there are often some unexpected surprises, like baffling cultural differences, that could tarnish your dream.
 Fear not!
 Here is a guide of what to expect before you go so you can feel more at home in your new home in France.

 Staying in France Legally

 If you are thinking of owning your home in France, we can help you find the perfect property to suit your needs and budget.
+The same is true when our consultants represent you to the selling agents.
+On your own, they might not take notice, but with our professional agents, they will be anxious to find you the perfect property.
 Set up a consultation and I’ll show you how.

 Setting up a French Bank Account

 A French bank account is essential if you’re going to live in France for any length of time—whether to secure a rental, purchase property, set up your utilities (even some rentals require that you contract directly with utility companies), and/or pay fees or taxes, most everything is done by direct debit (or "virements").

 A bank account in France has never been easy to open and has become increasingly difficult thanks to FATCA (Foreign Account Tax Compliance Act).
 This is largely because the regulations imposed on foreign banks by the U.S. government make it difficult for these banks—and that makes American clients undesirable.
 (If you are unfamiliar with FATCA, get familiar.)

 You will need to report your foreign account to the IRS, but that doesn't mean you pay tax on the amounts held.
 It's just that the IRS wants to know about them and ensure that your income was reported prior to having transferred it into those foreign accounts.